thehottgame/TheHoTTGame/1FundamentalGroup/Quest0Part2.md

   flipIso : Bool ≅ Bool
   flipIso = iso {!!} {!!} {!!} {!!}
   ```
-- Check that what `agda` is expecting in the first two holes
+- Check that `agda` expects functions `Bool → Bool`
-  are functions `Bool → Bool`.
+  to go in the first two holes.
-  These are our maps back and forth which will constitute the isomorphism
+  These are the maps back and forth which constitute the isomorphism,
-  so write `Flip` and `Flip` in the first two holes.
+  so fill them with `Flip` and its inverse `Flip`.
 - Check the goal of the next two holes.
   They should be
   ```agda